RZC — Reinsurance Group of America, Incorporated

 4. Bad News, Challenges, or Points of Concern

-- U.S. Group Health Business: Experienced unfavorable claims experience, particularly in the excess medical business, leading to a decision to exit this line after 2026.
-The business generates approximately $400 million in annual premium with $25 million in typical pretax earnings.
+- U.S. Group Business: Experienced unfavorable claims experience, particularly in the excess medical sector, leading to a decision to exit group health care lines after 2026.

-- Economic Claims Experience: Reported unfavorable claims experience of $51 million in Q4, primarily from the U.S. group business.
+- Economic Claims Experience: Unfavorable by $51 million in Q4, primarily impacting the U.S. group business.

 5. Notable Q&A Insights

-- Capital Allocation: Management reiterated a balanced approach to capital deployment, maintaining a 20% to 30% payout ratio while remaining flexible to capitalize on attractive opportunities.
+- Capital Allocation: Management confirmed a balanced approach to capital deployment, maintaining flexibility while targeting a 20% to 30% payout ratio.

-- Regulatory Changes in Europe: Management noted that changes in Solvency II regulations could create opportunities, but they have not observed significant competitive pressures from multiline reinsurers.
+- Regulatory Changes in Europe: Management is monitoring the evolving regulatory landscape but does not foresee significant competitive pressures from multiline reinsurers.